Missxiaoguo/kubernetes-power-manager/README.md

 ### Error handling

-If any error occurs it will be displayed in the status field of the custom resource:
+If any error occurs it will be displayed in the status field of the custom resource, for example:

 ```yaml
 apiVersion: power.intel.com/v1